 Once you have completed your TechSoup validation process, you can request your validation token for use in in the Google Ad Grant process.

-TechSoup Validation Tokens are unique codes that enable 501(c)(3) nonprofits that have been validated by TechSoup to obtain nonprofit offerings from our partners.
+TechSoup Validation Tokens are unique codes that enable 501(c)(3) nonprofits that have been validated by TechSoup to obtain nonprofit offerings from its partners.

 Annual operating expenses are an estimate of what it will cost to run your organization’s programs for the fiscal year.
 For organizations with 501(c)(3) status, this corresponds to line 18 of IRS Form 990 or line 17 of IRS Form 990EZ as reported to the IRS in the most recent filing year.
 For public libraries without 501(c)(3) status, this may be referred to as the “adopted budget” for each branch.